tremor-rs/tremor-rfcs/text/0010-modularity.md

 ```

 #### Matching Functions
-Matching functions using `fn <name>(<args>) of`
+Matching functions using `fn <name>(<args>) of` followed by case expressions
-followed by case expressions and an optional default statement that
+and an optional default statement that match.
-match.

-The match form supports partial functions.

 The matching function form imposes a default case requirement so that
 unmatches cases have error handling defined.
 Unlike match expressions
 the default case in user defined functions must not ( and can not ) be
 omitted.

-A contrived example showing math functions with value matching,
+A contrived example showing math functions with value matching, extractor
-extractor matching and function case guards.
+matching and function case guards.

 ```tremor
 use std::type;